Node Status Display

 The area under the display controls shows both configuration and network status information.
 The left column contains the IP address details for the network interfaces on this node, as well as the SSID, channel, and bandwidth settings.

-Below the Signal Strength readings are the node’s Firmware Version and network type.
-The System Time is displayed, as well as the Uptime, or time since the last reboot.
-Nodes have no internal battery or realtime clock, so the time is reset every time the node is booted.
-If an Internet connection becomes available, the internal NTP client will connect with a time server to sync the node’s time.
+Below the Signal Strength readings are the node’s firmware version and hardware model.
+The system time is displayed, as well as the uptime, which is the time since the last reboot.
+If an Internet connection or a local NTP server is available, your node’s NTP client will sync its time with that time source.

 There is a Charts button next to the node’s Signal Strength display, and clicking this button takes you to Signal Charts.
 This page shows RF signal information in both a realtime and an archived view.
 The default view shows the average signal of all connected stations in realtime.